skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/03_developing_a_digital_talent_strategy.md

 <div class="callout callout--case-study" markdown="1">
 ## Case study: U.K. Government Digital Service

 The U.K. Government Digital Service (GDS) is the oldest and one of the most successful of the government digital service teams.
 In many ways, it set the standards for teams in the U.S., including 18F and USDS.
-GDS operates on a mixed model &mdash; they hire people into a centralized team but also help other agencies staff their own teams.
+GDS operates on a mixed model — they hire people into a centralized team but also help other agencies staff their own teams.
 Through this model, they've brought hundreds of technologists into the U.K. government.

 One of the core functions of the centralized team is to create shared standards and tools.
 For example, it's responsible for the [GOV.UK Design System](https://design-system.service.gov.uk/?_ga=2.48215079.183259153.1574016435-578254373.1574016435) that standardizes the look, feel, and interaction for U.K. government websites, as well as for shared services like [Verify](https://www.gov.uk/government/publications/introducing-govuk-verify/introducing-govuk-verify), an online identity management system.